IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 2 - ADS Project.md

 11. Enter `OPS` as the name

-12. Use the ADS ML Service (Open Prediction Service) URL in the `URL` field
+13. Use the ADS ML Service (Open Prediction Service) URL in the `URL` field **Note:** This is the same URL you used for importing the predictive model without the `/docs` suffix at the end.

 13. Click on `Test Connection`![image-2021provider](images/ads-add-provider.png)